Lam Sơn uprising: Ming rule

 After the Ming dynasty annexed the former territory of Đại Ngu, Jiaozhi Province was organized following the model of the 13 existing provinces in China and was divided into 15 prefectures and 5 independent prefectures.

 The Yongle Emperor, along with other influential figures in the court, such as Zhang Fu, advocated for the annexation of Annam into the Ming dynasty instead of restoring the throne to the Trần royal family.
 At the time, the Han people did not view Annam as a tributary state, but rather as a "historical territory" that had once belonged to China and needed to be reclaimed, as it had been during the Han and Tang dynasties.
 As a result, even before capturing Hồ Quý Ly and his son, the Ming court had already set its sights on incorporating Annam back into China.
 They took advantage of the fact that many Viet officials and elders actively requested to become imperial province of the Ming dynasty, as the Trần family had no heirs.
 This led to the annexation of the entire territory of the former Đại Ngu and the establishment of the Jiaozhi Province.

 To stabilize their rule, the Ming dynasty implemented a divide and conquer policy, appointing Viet officials to govern the Viet people.
 Those who submitted were promised protection of their property and lives, as well as titles, land, and wealth.
 However, the Ming government went beyond political stabilization and also attempted to alter the local social and cultural structure.
 In an effort to assimilate, the Ming dynasty imposed Chinese cultural norms, such as changes in clothing, the construction of Confucian temples, and the adoption of Zhu Xi's Neo-Confucianism as the political and ethical standard.
 These measures aimed to replace the traditional Confucian ideology of the Vietnamese during the Trần dynasty.
 These policies caused significant divisions among the Viet classes, particularly within the intellectual class.
-Some scholar-officials, who motivated perhaps by pan-Viet feeling or personal loyalty to the Hồ or Trần, chose to retreat into seclusion, while the majority opted to serve the Ming dynasty in exchange for fame and power.
+Some scholar-officials, who may have been motivated by a sense of Viet solidarity or by personal loyalty to the Hồ or Trần dynasties, chose to retreat into seclusion, while the majority opted to serve the Ming dynasty in exchange for fame and power.